addrummond/claney/Readme.md

 In some cases it may be useful to generate route files automatically from another source.
 For this use case, Claney supports a JSON format for route files.
-As an extension to standard JSON, JavaScript style comments are permitted.
+As an extension to standard JSON, JavaScript-style comments and trailing commas are permitted.

 Like the normal input syntax, the JSON input is arranged hierarchically.
 The input is an array; each nested array corresponds to an additional level of